 Many prayers bring many thanks.
 And God works through those prayers.
 Paul always has this marvelous balance.
 He never questions the sovereign purpose of God and he never questions the participation of believers in that sovereign work.
 And so the partnership or the participation is a participation of prayer as we pray for one another in all our trials.
 That’s what Paul meant when he talked about bearing one another’s burdens and so fulfilling the law of Christ.
 We pray for each other faithfully.

 Well, tremendous comfort is given to us in this text.
 Can anything be more wonderful than to realize that God is a God of tender mercy and a God of all comfort who comforts us in all our afflictions?
 Who comforts us so that we can comfort others?
-God who will comfort us to the extremity, whatever it might be, of our sufferings on behalf of Christ?
-God who will bring alongside us mutual sufferers who can share the same comfort and the same strength no matter how severe the trial might be, even if we despair of life the God who raises the dead can step in and He will until the day He takes us to glory.
-And then that last great truth, He does it through the prayers of His people.
+God, who will comfort us to the extremity, whatever it might be, of our sufferings on behalf of Christ?
+God, who will bring alongside us mutual sufferers who can share the same comfort and the same strength no matter how severe the trial might be.
+Even if we despair of life, the God who raises the dead can step in and He will until the day He takes us to glory.
+And then that last great truth.
+He does it through the prayers of His people.

 And when you pray you get involved in the thanks.
 Sometimes you go to a Bible study and somebody says, “Well, my friend So-and-so was saved.”
-Ten people sit there indifferent and three people say, “Praise the Lord, isn't that wonderful," and you know who was praying, right?
-You're not trying to change the mind of God, you’re just trying to put yourself in a position to express gratitude.
+Ten people sit there indifferent and three people say, “Praise the Lord.
+Isn’t that wonderful.”
+And you know who was praying, right?
+You – you’re not trying to change the mind of God, you’re just trying to put yourself in a position to express gratitude.
 That’s what prayer does.
 And all of this comfort coming from God becomes something that we can use to strengthen others that the body might be built up.

-This must have been in the heart of Paul when he said to the Thessalonian Christians in this magnificent benediction, "Now may our Lord Jesus Christ Himself and God our Father who has loved us and given us eternal comfort and good hope by grace, comfort and strengthen your hearts in every good work and word.”
+This must have been in the heart of Paul when he said to the Thessalonian Christians in this magnificent benediction.
+“Now may our Lord Jesus Christ Himself and God our Father who has loved us and given us eternal comfort and good hope by grace, comfort and strengthen your hearts in every good work and word.”

-Do you remember these words from the great hymn, "Be still my soul, the Lord is on thy side.
-Bear patiently the cross of grief or pain, leave to thy God to order and provide, in every change He faithful will remain.
-Be still my soul, thy best thy heavenly friend through thorny ways leads to a joyful end.
-Be still my soul, thy God doth undertake to guide the future as He has the past, thy hope, thy confidence, let nothing shake.
-All now mysterious shall be bright at last, be still my soul, the waves and winds still know His voice who ruled them while He dwelt below.
-Be still my soul, the hour is hastening on when we shall be forever with the Lord, when disappointment, grief, and fear are gone, sorrows forgot.
-Love's purest joy is restored.
-Be still my soul, when change and tears are past, all safe and blessed we shall meet at last."
+Do you remember these words from the great hymn?
+Be still, my soul/the Lord is on thy side/Bear patiently the cross of grief or pain/Leave to thy God to order and provide/In every change he faithful will remain/Be still, my soul; thy best, thy heavenly Friend/Through thorny ways leads to a joyful end/Be still, my soul/thy God doeth undertake/to guide the future as he has the past/They hope, thy confidence let nothing shake/All now mysterious shall be bright at last/Be still, my soul; the waves and wind still know/His voice who ruled them while he dwelt below/Be still, my soul; the hour is hastening on/ when we shall be forever with the Lord/When disappointment, grief, and fear are gone/Sorrows forgot, love’s purest joys restored/Be still, my soul; when change and tears are past/All safe and blessed we shall meet at last.